-Below are the members of the Executive Committee.
+Below are the members of the Executive Committee for 2nd Street; as the Cooper Campus grows, we are adding officers for that campus.
+Please see the PFA pages for your campus for details on who to contact.
 Parents and faculty are welcome to contact any of them with questions or suggestions about making the Latin PFA the best it can be.
-To learn more about the current officers and representatives, please visit the PFA page of our website.
+To learn more about the current officers and representatives, please visit the 2nd Street PFA page or the Cooper PFA page of the latinpcs.org website.